 - Contact details – provide a main contact for the dataset.
 This is especially important if your dataset is embargoed or access restricted as there might be requests for the dataset in the meantime that we would forward

 - Funder – the funders supporting the research the dataset resulted from.
 If you want to choose more than one funder, press ctrl+alt and select all the relevant funders.

 - Project/Grant – provide your grant reference if applicable

 - Related Resources – link to any other related resources here.
 This can be the paper this dataset is supplementary to or the project’s website.
 Provide the title of the related resource and a URL (preferably a DOI).

 There are additional metadata fields that you can expand and fill if they are relevant to the dataset you deposit.

 Click “next” once you have entered all the information about your files.
 If you would like to stop the deposit at this stage and return later, please click “save and return”.
 To delete everything you have entered so far, click “cancel”.

-- Your deposit is not publicly available until it has been approved by a member of the Digital Assets team in the Library who will contact you if further information or clarity is required.
+10. Your deposit is not publicly available until it has been approved by a member of Scholarly Communications Services in the Library who will contact you if further information or clarity is required.
 A DOI will be minted once the record is approved.

-This guide is also available for download (doxc - 452 kb).
+This guide is also available for download (DOCX - 458 KB).